Percedal15019/BlockChain/README.md

 ## → Coins vs tokens:

-- Coins (like BTC, ETH) are native assets of their own blockchains and are mainly used to pay transaction fees and as general‑purpose money in those networks.​
+- **Coins** (like BTC, ETH) are native assets of their own blockchains and are mainly used to pay transaction fees and as general‑purpose money in those networks.​

-- Tokens are created on top of these blockchains and can encode arbitrary logic: access rights, voting power, claims on revenue, or representation of another asset.​
+- **Tokens** are created on top of these blockchains and can encode arbitrary logic: access rights, voting power, claims on revenue, or representation of another asset.​

-- So, all NFTs and many “altcoins” you see on Ethereum or other smart‑contract chains are technically tokens
+- So, all **NFTs** and many **“altcoins”** you see on Ethereum or other smart‑contract chains are technically tokens.